 “Hey, oh my gosh it’s so great to see you!
 Can you preheat your oven to 350?”

 We just want to throw the plate on the table, grab four or five of them, and find the wine… Right?
 Am I right, guys???
-Okay for realz, he’s kind of right too.
+Okay for real, he’s kind of right too.
 After a second time in the oven these did taste like a delicious, warm little pocket of cheesy, tomatoey, basil-y masterpiece.
 But I’m making it an optional step because both ways are equally great!
-And both ways, warmed up or cold, we ate them all within 23 and a half minutes.
+And both ways, warmed up or cold, we ate them all within twenty-two and a half minutes.

 Lip smackin’ delicious!